 Sage is a graduate of Boston College and has a Masters of Religion in Counseling from Gordon-Conwell Theological Seminary where she also worked at The Pierce Center for Disciple-Building.
 She has served youth and young adults for over 20 years through local church and parachurch ministries and was on staff with Leadership Transformations through its earlier years.
 She is grateful to be back with this important ministry and its team of brothers and sisters who listen and love well.
 Sage and her husband, Young, live in MA with their son, Timmy.
 “Whether on staff many years ago or on the board now, the priorities are the same inside and out.
 Listening to God and listening to one another.
 Caring for the soul.
 Enabling a deep life in Christ to produce freedom, discernment, humble obedience and fruitful service.
 It’s wonderfully heartening and rare to be a part of such a consistent, faithful and excellent organization.“

-Rich is ordained in the Reformed Church in American and has served in pastoral ministry and counseling for twenty-five years.
-Over the last ten years Rich has provided pastoral counseling to Christian leaders through CrossPoint Ministry.
+Rich has served in pastoral ministry and counseling for over forty years.
+He founded CrossPoint Ministry, where he provides pastoral counseling to Christian leaders.
 Rich is a graduate of Gordon-Conwell, M.Div. and Southern Theological Seminary earning a Th.M. in the Psychology of Religion, and a Ph.D. in Pastoral Counseling.
-Rich and his wife, Sallie, live in southern Indiana and have six children and two grandchildren.
+Rich and his wife, Sallie, live in southern Indiana and have six children and eight grandchildren.
 Richard writes, “It is a great adventure to serve with LTI seeking to care for and strengthen the souls of those who lead God’s people.“